 - A sleep aid in hospitalized patients.
 Lavender has been shown to be effective in improving sleep in hospitalized patients, where sleep deprivation is common.
 A lack of sleep can also have serious effects on recovery from illness.
 A study published in the American Journal of Critical Care showed that lavender aromatherapy was an effective way to improve sleep in an immediate care unit, which included reports of significantly lower blood pressure in patients.

-- An aromatherapy used for relaxation, depression and anxiety disorders related to stress.
+- An aromatherapy used for relaxation, depression and anxiety disorders related with stress.
 One study published in Nursing in Critical Care saw reduced levels of anxiety and increased quality of sleep in patients with coronary artery disease.
-Concluding that lavender as an aromatherapy may be a non-invasive, inexpensive and easily application nursing intervention for appropriate cardiac patients.
+Concluding that lavender as an aromatherapy may be a non-invasive, inexpensive, and easily applied nursing intervention for appropriate cardiac patients.

-While lavender may be one of the most studied, it isn’t the only essential oil with proven sleep and health benefits.
+While lavender may be one of the most studied, it isn’t the only essential oil with science-backed sleep and health benefits.

-To combat this, researchers gave out 65 aroma sticks (personal inhalers) over a 13-week period to cancer patients at a cancer centre in the UK.
-Two blends were chosen by patients: Bergamot, and sandalwood; and frankincense, mandarin and lavender.
+To combat this, researchers gave out 65 aroma sticks (personal inhalers) over a 13-week period to cancer patients at a cancer center in the UK.
+Two blends were chosen by patients: bergamot and sandalwood; and frankincense, mandarin, and lavender.
 Results showed that 64% of patients reported an improvement on at least one point on a Likert scale (rating scale used in survey research) measuring their sleep quality.
-Plus, out of the 94% of the patients who used their aroma stick, 92% said they would continue to do so.
+Plus, of the 94% of the patients who used their aroma stick, 92% said they would continue to do so.